dpellegr/Cura4Cetus/README.md

 If you attempted to load some Start/End G-code before finding this script, make sure to remove it from `preferences -> printers -> Machine Settings`.

 ## Usage
-Click on `Extensions > Post processing > Modify G-Code` then select Cetus4Cura from `Add a script` and configure it following the on screen documentation.
+Click on `Extensions > Post processing > Modify G-Code` then select Cetus4Cura from `Add a script`.
+Hovering your mouse over the various field will bring up their descriptions allowing for easy configuration.

 ## Notes
  * In order to produce G-code that succesfully prints on the Cetus, you still have to implement printer profiles for the various nozzles and layer thicknesses that you intend to use.
 I may try to collect a few in a database, contributions are welcomed.